bbbradsmith/boingnes/readme.md

 so including most C library headers (e.g. *string.h*) will probably not be useful here.

+The sprite generator looks for redundant horizontal and vertical flipped tiles and tries to reuse them.
+For this demo it also has an additional redundancy check that swaps the red-white ball tiles for white-red, but for a more generic use this should be removed.
+Look for "palette shifted" in the comments of **build_gfx.py** to find the adjustment.

 This project used a [CNROM](https://wiki.nesdev.org/w/index.php/CNROM) mapper configuration, just so it could fit the ball graphics in two aspect ratios, but **boing.cfg** can be modified for other mappers.
 In particular the **CHR** memory regions and **TILES** segments, and possibly the **DPCM** segment could be removed or relocated if you need more space for sound samples.
-The NES header will also need some edting, found at the bottom of **boing.s**.
+The NES header will also need a small edit, found at the bottom of **boing.s**.

 There is a test of NES library features that weren't otherwise used in **boing.nes**